ericmeyer/ObjectiveCSlim/README.markdown

 https://github.com/dougbradbury/cslim

 This project is an example project using the cslim project as a dependency via a git submodule.
-If you make changes/additions to Objective C Slim, make sure to make those in the cslim project.
+If you make changes/additions to Objective C Slim, make sure to push those to the cslim project.
+Also, new files should typically be added to the cslim submodule.

 # Running These Examples